nicoTC-04/CompetiveProgrammingProblems/README.md

-# OnlineJudge_programs
+# CompetiveProgrammingProblems
-Programs I code during the college's extracurricular algorithm club in online judge.
+Programs I code to solve problems in online sources such as CodeForces or OnlineJudge.